convisoappsec/conviso-docs/docs/cli/security-gate.md

 ## Overview

-Imagine that you want to validate your opened vulnerabilities for an specific project and block your [CI/CD] pipeline depending on pre defined vulnerability policies.
+Imagine that you want to validate your opened vulnerabilities for a specific project and block your [CI/CD] pipeline depending on pre-defined vulnerability policies.
 The Security Gate feature helps you with that by letting you define policies such as:
 - Vulnerability Quantity by severity (Low, Medium, High, Critical)
 - Vulnerability sources (For example, external integrations such as Checkmarx or Qualys, and also [Conviso Platform] scanners)